Microphones in 2020

-Microphones in 2020 is the fifth and final studio album by American indie folk and indie rock band the Microphones.
-It is the Microphones' first release in 17years, following 2003's Mount Eerie.
-It was released on August 7, 2020, on frontman Phil Elverum's record label P.W.
+Microphones in 2020 was recorded between May 2019 and May 2020, and released on August 7, 2020, on Elverum's record label P.W.
 Elverum & Sun.

-Microphones in 2020 is a concept album consisting of one 44-minute song describing Elverum's life and musical career.
-The album was written and recorded entirely by Elverum.
-Its release was accompanied by a short film consisting of 761 printed photos taken by Elverum, which Elverum described as "lyric video...a slideshow, a powerpoint presentation, a flip book and a documentary".
+Solely written and performed by Elverum, it is the Microphones' first release in 17 years.
+Critics described the album as indie folk, indie rock, and avant-folk, and prominent lyrical themes include nostalgia, meaning, and change.
+Its release was accompanied by a short film consisting of 761 printed photos taken by Elverum, which he described as "lyric video...a slideshow, a PowerPoint presentation, a flip book and a documentary".